 - It also adds to the time until you have a workable solution, which means potentially losing money in the meantime

 Just how out of control can scope creep get?
 Well, Rebilly was originally created as a proprietary billing solution.
 Now, more than six years later, we’re still continuously adding features.
 Keep that in mind if you think creating a comprehensive billing solution will be simple or easy!

 Assuming you do finish your subscription billing tool, you’ll need to maintain it and keep it up to current security standards.
 There’s no shortcut here.
 It has to be done, so make sure you plan for that commitment when making a decision.

 If you used a freelancer or outside team to build the tool, you’ll need to make sure that they’re available for ongoing maintenance work, or hire someone internally who can handle it.
 Security wise, you’ll need to stay at the top of the game to make sure that your customer’s data isn’t at risk.
 At the very bare minimum, you’ll want to maintain PCI compliance.
-We’ve written about PCI compliance before here, and you can read more about what it takes to meet it here.
+You can read more about PCI compliance and what it takes to meet it here.

 Is there a compromise?